+The product is designed for use in hospital, EMS, and rugged military environments.
 The unit has a large colorful LCD display of numerics and waveform data that provides easy visibility from across the room and at any angle.
 ECG, plethysmograph, and respiration waveform traces can be displayed simultaneously, giving easy access to all patient monitoring data at once.
 The display screen is configurable, so you can choose the best visual layout to fit your monitoring needs.
-The Propaq MD includes a transcutaneous pacemaker consisting of a pulse generator and ECG sensing circuitry.
-Pacing supports both demand and fixed noninvasive pacing for adult patients and adolescent, child, and infant pediatric patients.

-The Propaq MD has a patient data review and collection system that allows you to view, store, and transfer patient data.
-The Propaq MD unit contains a printer and USB port, which you can use to print the data and transfer it to a PC.
+The Propaq M has a patient data review and collection system that allows you to view, store, and transfer patient data.
+The Propaq M unit contains a USB port, which you can use to transfer data to a PC and, optionally, a printer, that you can use to print patient data.

-The Propaq MD unit can send data through a wireless connection to remote locations.
-The Propaq MD unit can send 12-lead report snapshots (including trend data) or Disclosure Logs to a recipient via a ZOLL server.
-In addition full disclosure cases, which also contain trend data, can be automatically retrieved from the Propaq MD unit using ZOLL RescueNet or ePCR software.
+The Propaq M unit can send data through a wireless connection to remote locations.
+The unit can send 12-lead report snapshots (including trend data) or disclosure logs to a recipient via a ZOLL server.
+In addition, full disclosure cases, which also contain trend data, can be automatically retrieved from the Propaq M unit using ZOLL RescueNet® or ePCR software.

-Propag MD Optional Features
+Propag M Optional Features

-The following features are optional in the Propaq MD unit.
+The following features are optional in the Propaq M unit.